harikr96/Fixed__Deposit_in_bank_Prediction-Model./README.md

 Decision tree model: Accuracy score of 91%

-  # Inference from the dataset given:
+  # Inference from the Exploratory data analysis :

  1. From the data we can see the most of the customer have an age of 32